 Video blogs, or as they’re more commonly known, ‘vlogs’ are an informal, conversational way to get your message across to potential customers.

 It makes sense to repurpose written content - especially if it's evergreen.
 The idea is already there, your research is complete and the optimisation has been refined - all that's left to do is alter the platform!

 Why should you vlog?

 Vlogging makes the most out of your content and opens up traffic generation from an entirely new segment of people willing to consume your content.

 It’s true that many people would rather watch than read.
-According to a white paper by Digital Sherpa, 80 per cent of users are happy to watch a company video, whereas only 20 per cent will read the entirity of a blog.
+According to a white paper by Digital Sherpa, 80 percent of users will happily watch a company video, whereas only 20 percent will read the entirety of a blog.